Debt Consolidation

 BHG Financial understands the stress of managing multiple types of debt and selecting the right solution for your financing needs.
 That’s why we offer personal loans specifically designed for borrowers to consolidate large amounts of existing debt.

 • Flexible repayment terms: We work with you to establish repayment terms that fit your budget and help keep payments manageable.
-BHG personal loans come with extended repayment terms of up to 10 years.1,2
+Personal loans through BHG come with extended repayment terms of up to 10 years.1,2

 • Streamlined application process: Our application process is designed to be efficient, so you can get the funds you need quickly.
-You can get your offers online in minutes.
+You can see your options in minutes.
 This will not impact your credit score.3

-FYI: BHG’s concierge loan service and tailored loan options have earned us more than 3,400 5-star reviews on Trustpilot.
+FYI: BHG’s concierge loan service and tailored loan options have earned us more than 4,000 5-star reviews on Trustpilot.
+Customers rate BHG Financial approximately 25% higher than other lenders, reflecting the value of concierge‑level service and personalized support.

-What credit score is needed to qualify for a BHG debt consolidation loan?
+What are the eligibility requirements for a debt consolidation loan?

 See your offer real fast